 Paramedics need to have:

-- good knowledge of pre-hospital emergency care
+- knowledge of emergency care

-- knowledge of anatomy and physiology of the human body
+- knowledge of human anatomy and physiology

-- knowledge of medications and treatments
+- knowledge of medicines and life-saving procedures

-- excellent driving skills
+- advanced driving skills

 What's the job really like?